 The artists who receive a letter informing them about their admission to the Florence Biennale are entitled to download the documentation with the information needed to register (the Regulation and explanatory material).
 Before registering please read thoroughly the Regulation and all the forms enclosed, which should be signed and sent to the Organising Secretariat, either by email at email@example.com or posted to the address in Via delle Porte Nuove, 10 – 50144 Firenze, Italy.

 The final registration deadline is 15 July 2021 (or earlier, if the exhibition spaces are sold out).

 Other deadlines are set out in the documentation made available to the artists admitted to participate to the forthcoming edition of the Florence Biennale.

 The Florence Biennale accepts all the techniques, currents and artistic tendencies.
-At present the art categories (listed in alphabetical order) are: Ceramic Art, Digital Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.
+At present the art categories (listed in alphabetical order) are: Ceramic Art, New Media Art, Drawing Calligraphy and Print, Installation Art, Jewellery Art, Mixed Media, Performance Art, Painting, Sculpture, Photography, Textile & Fiber Art, and Video Art.

 A brief definition of each category is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Form A).

 The number of artworks that can be displayed varies depending on the exhibition space chosen by the artist, and the dimensions of the artworks themselves.

 Further information is set out in the documentation provided to the artists admitted to participate in the Florence Biennale (Form A).

 The artists can chose between different types of exhibition space, which are listed in brief below.